MKou90019/CNS-biomarkers-and-cognition-in-MESA/README.md

 ## How to Run

+All analyses should be performed in R version 4.4.1.

 1. Copy `config_template.R` to `config.R`.
 2. Edit `config.R` with local paths to approved analysis-ready datasets.
 3. Run the scripts in order: